 Teen Resiliency Corps (TRC)

-Summer Jobs for Ages 14 - 17
+Summer Jobs for Teens

-June 9 - August 7, 2025
+June 1 - August 7, 2026

 Want to work FOR and WITH some incredible young people?
 Passionate about trees and working outdoors?
-TRC is the job for you!
-Sustainable Dubuque and the Multicultural Family Center are currently hiring for two TRC positions:
+TRC is the perfect summer job for you!

 -

-TRC Crew Leads work with the City of Dubuque and Multicultural Family Center program managers and community partners to teach, mentor, and supervise a team of youths aged 14-17 around the topics of urban forestry, tree care and maintenance, nature-based climate solutions, community outreach, professional development, and more!
+TRC Crew Leads work with the City of Dubuque and Multicultural Family Center program managers and community partners to teach, mentor, and supervise a team of youths aged 14-18 around the topics of urban forestry, tree care and maintenance, nature-based climate solutions, community outreach, professional development, and more!
 They will help build an efficient team, complete projects, support youth stewardship, and develop job skills.
 This is a dynamic position that requires a lot of physical and emotional energy, but the rewards are incredible.

 Work Days

-Crew leads work June 2 through August 7
+Crew leads work June 1 through August 7

-Crew leads work 28 hours a week: Monday through Thursday from 8 am - 4 pm with occasional nights and weekends
+Crew leads work 28 hours a week: Monday through Thursday from 8:30 a.m. - 3:30 p.m. with occasional nights and weekends

 Supervising & Project Management

-Responsible for the general management of the team including safety (physical and mental/emotional), supervision, project management, and evaluation.
+Responsible for the general management of the team, including safety (physical and mental/emotional), supervision, project management, and evaluation.

 Works cooperatively with other staff and project partners to carry out work plans.
 Organizes work within the group to maximize safety, project completion, team development, and individual contribution.